razacodespython/LevelUp/merkle-tree/Level-1/Keccak256-guide.md

 - Collision Resistance: Two different inputs should virtually never produce the same hash.
 - Avalanche Effect: Even a minor change in the input should result in a completely different output hash.
 - Efficiency: The hash function should be computationally fast.
+- Pseudorandom - It is not possible to guess the output based on the output of similar inputs

 ### Keccak256 in Action